Hamish Macdonald (broadcaster)

-Hamish Macdonald (born 18 May 1981) is an Australian broadcast journalist and news presenter.
+Hamish Macdonald is an Australian broadcast journalist and current host of Sydney Mornings on ABC Radio Sydney.

 From February 2020 until July 2021, Macdonald hosted the ABC's Q+A political panel discussion show.
-He has previously worked at networks including Channel 4, ITV and Al Jazeera English.
+He previously worked at other networks, including Network 10, Channel 4, ITV and Al Jazeera English.

 Career

 Upon earning a journalism degree from Charles Sturt University in 2002, Macdonald began a short stint as a reporter covering politics in Canberra with regional broadcaster WIN Television.
 He moved to the United Kingdom, where he reported for Channel 4 and ITV.

-In the UK's Channel 4 News, Macdonald built a career as a news producer and reporter.
-He covered major stories including the Asian tsunami and the London bombings.
-He reported live for Channel 4 and ITV news.
-He also reported as an eyewitness for Australian Networks Nine, Seven, and ABC.
+During his time with Channel 4 News in the UK, Macdonald honed his career as a news producer and reporter, covering major breaking stories at the time including the 2004 Asian tsunami and the London bombings.
+He reported live for Channel 4 and ITV News, and was the UK correspondent for Australia's Nine Network, Seven Network, and ABC.

 Al Jazeera English

-In early 2006, Hamish worked as a producer for Al Jazeera English's regional headquarters in Kuala Lumpur, Malaysia; Al Jazeera English is the English-language sister channel of the Arabic network Al Jazeera.
+In 2007, Macdonald worked as a foreign correspondent working from Afghanistan for Al Jazeera English's regional headquarters in Kuala Lumpur, Malaysia; Al Jazeera English is the English-language sister channel of the Arabic network Al Jazeera.
 In the summer of 2006, he was hired as a news presenter at the Kuala Lumpur bureau of Al Jazeera English.

-Macdonald won the "Young Journalist of the Year" award at the Royal Television Society awards in London, on 20 February 2008.
+Macdonald won the "Young Journalist of the Year" award at the Royal Television Society awards in London on 20 February 2008.

 Hamish later moved to Al Jazeera's London bureau, during which time he also acted as the UK correspondent for the Australian breakfast programme Sunrise.
 He left Al Jazeera English in June 2010.